ProjetPP/projetpp.github.io/README.md

 You can find more informations about the specific utilization of Jekyll with GitHub [here](https://help.github.com/articles/using-jekyll-with-pages).

+To do thing more easily, [JekyllBootstrap](http://jekyllbootstrap.com/) is used.

 ## Using Jekyll locally

 The following are some notes to myself to get Jekyll to work on my PC.